 If you’re looking for quick, easy breakfast/snack ideas for the kids, you could do a lot worse than giving them Kellogg’s Cereal Variety Pack.
 My kids liked the Froot Loops the most.
 There was a trail of loops from the pantry to the stairs, and hardly any in the playroom.
 This indicates that they were most hyped up to chow down on those first.

 The one con with these fun packs is that they are a pain to try and vacuum up when your kids pour them out on the floor.
 You probably won’t have that problem, though.
 You probably don’t have most of my parenting problems.

 NON-BIASED UNAFFILIATED WITH KELLOGG’S CONCLUSION

-Nonetheless, on a scale of confused Garry Moores talking to Tony The Tigers, I’ll give this product 4 Garrys and Tonys out of 4.
+Nonetheless, on a scale of confused Garry Moores talking to Tony The Tigers, I’ll give these cereal variety pack products a 4 Garrys and Tonys out of 4.

 Back in the day, my Mom would always complain about how ungrateful me and my sisters were.
 I was a good lil dude, though!
 Always polite and well-mannered, yo.
 Or…..
 I think I was, anyway.
 It was a long time ago, I don’t really remember.

 Regardless, now that I have kids, I get what my mom was talking about.
 As a parent, you do so much, and give up so much, for your children, but man they can be sooo unappreciative.
 However, I’m realizing that, sometimes, it is because they honestly don’t know any better.